mskilab-org/gGnome.js/README.md

 ![image](https://user-images.githubusercontent.com/17661044/125691396-d93b0a71-4e1c-45f0-b1d2-0a8634d15250.png)

 The genome bar shows you which segments of the genome are currently in view.
-Notice that you can have multiple split windows showing separate locations accross the genome.
+Notice that you can have multiple split windows showing separate locations across the genome.

 There are multiple ways to change the zoom.
 You can modify the width of each individual window by clicking on one of it's sides and dragging it, or you can use the mouse scroll when positioning the mouse pointer above the genome graph track.
 Similarly, you can also click and drag each window (both in the genome bar and in the genome graph track).